Crayder/sm-model-to-blueprint/doc/help.md

 **Model Scrapper** is a tool that allows you to transform 3D models in **OBJ** format into blueprints compatible with the game **Scrap Mechanic**.
 This enables you to import custom models into the game and build them using in-game materials.

+- **Note:** You can choose the blocks and colors to use in Blender using materials.
+See more details in the "Using Materials in Blender" section at the bottom.

 ---

 ## Using the App